Infineon/ccm-ota-image-update/README.md

 The Following repo contains upgrade firmware for CCM IFW56810-00.

-From the release page, download and unzip the appropriate zip archive.
+From the release page, download and unzip the CCM-ota-firmware-update zip archive.

 The Zip archive contains the following